aayushsapkota9/godam/README.md

 # godam
+# Problem
+In many warehouses, staff have to manually count how many cartons a delivery person takes out for each order.
+This manual counting often leads to mistakes — for example, someone might take 52 cartons instead of the 50 they were supposed to.
+These small errors add up over time, causing loss of goods and confusion in inventory.

+To solve this problem, we are building a smart system that uses cameras and software to automatically track each person and count exactly how many cartons they carry out.
+This helps make the process more accurate, faster, and prevents loss.

+# Features
 | Feature                      | Description                                                 |
 | ---------------------------- | ----------------------------------------------------------- |
 | 🔢 Phone Number Input        | Triggers the session; order is fetched (e.g. from DB).      |